Yoko! Jakamoko! Toto!

 Yoko!
 Jakamoko!
 Toto! is a British animated children's television series, produced by Collingwood O'Hare Productions Limited, originally distributed by HIT Entertainment and currently distributed by Foothill Entertainment, which aired from 2 June 2003 until 29 August 2005 on CITV, and then rebroadcast on CBeebies from 26 January 2009 to 2 June 2013.

 Plot

 The television series is about a bird-of-paradise named Yoko, an armadillo named Jakamoko, and a spider monkey named Toto, who live and go on adventures in the wilderness where they all live and can only communicate by saying each other's names.

 Development

-While the series was in production, distribution was handled by Gullane Entertainment (formerly known as The Britt Allcroft Company, the company that made Thomas the Tank Engine and Friends) until July 2002, when the company was acquired by HIT Entertainment.
+The series was announced in March 2002 as a co-production between Collingwood O'Hare and Gullane Entertainment, of which both companies would share production and development responsibilities, while Gullane would handle global licensing and distribution rights.
+CITV was the series' commissioner.
+After Gullane's purchase by HIT Entertainment later on in the year, they took over the distribution and licensing rights.
+The series was represented by HIT at MIPCOM 2003.

 Awards

 Yoko!
 Jakamoko!
 Toto! has won numerous industry awards including Best Pilot at the Annecy International Festival of Animation, Best Writer at the British Animation Awards and two British Academy Children's Awards, including Best Writer and Best Pre-School Animation.